Blockchainbrett/crypto-art-digest/posts/firstpost.md

 ---
-title: March 15th 2020 #1
+title: March 15th 2020 (1 of 1)
-summary: First ever Crypto Art Digest newsletter..
-High hopes, Low expectations
+summary: This newsletter edition is 1 of 1 so far, but Im going to mint more
 date: 2020-03-15
 tags:
   - weekly